Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Conclusion

 \section{Conclusion}

-Recent literature proposes augmenting long-term observational studies with short-term experiments to provide more credible alternatives to conventional long-term observational studies.
-This paper shows that data combination is not a replacement for tenable modeling assumptions.
-However, it remains appealing for the purpose.
+Recent literature proposes augmenting long-term observational studies with short-term experiments to provide alternatives to conventional long-term observational studies.
+This paper shows that such data combination is not a substitute for credible modeling assumptions.
+Nevertheless, it remains appealing for this purpose.
 Assumptions relating short-term to long-term potential outcomes may be defensible based on economic theory or intuition, and thus conducive to plausible inference.
-Data combination may be used to amplify the identifying power of such assumptions and thereby yield more informative plausible inference than observational data alone.
+Data combination may be used to amplify the identifying power of such restrictions and thereby may yield more informative plausible inference than observational data alone.

-This paper introduces two assumptions that utilize this aspect of data combination.
+This paper introduces two assumptions that exploit this feature of data combination.
 It also provides a general identification approach that enables computational derivation of bounds under new modeling assumptions, facilitating further developments.
-Tailor-made assumptions that are plausible in specific empirical settings are an interesting topic for future research which may benefit from these results.
+Tailor-made assumptions that are plausible in specific empirical settings are an interesting topic for future research, which may benefit from these results.

 \begin{appendices}